AlgoTrader5/cryptogui/README.md

+Currently a WIP.

 # cryptogui
-PyQt5 application to view near real-time cryptocurrency data fed from cryptostore/cryptofeed
+PyQt5 application to view near real-time cryptocurrency data fed from cryptostore/cryptofeed.

+*Snippets of code have been inspired by EliteQuant_Python project